Uniswap/docs/docs/contracts/v1/guides/04-custom-linking.md

 ## Custom Routes

-Custom token routes can still be used in combination with URL paramters.
-URL paramters are higher in the settings hierarchy than custom routes.
+Custom token routes can still be used in combination with URL parameters.
+URL parameters are higher in the settings hierarchy than custom routes.

-An example using custom token route and URL paramters.
+An example using custom token route and URL parameters.

 `https://app.uniswap.org/#/swap/0x0F5D2fB29fb7d3CFeE444a200298f468908cC942?exactField=input&exactAmount=10&use=v1`